-There were no transfers between Levels 1 and 2 during the year and one transfer between Levels 3 and 2.
+There were no transfers between Levels 1 and 2 during the year and one transfer between Levels 3 and 2 which related to a property that was later sold in 2020/21.
+The transfer from level 3 to 2 was as a result of there being observable inputs around the future sale price of the asset.